Hela Apparel Holdings

 Hela Apparel Holdings PLC branded as Hela Clothing is a holding company in Sri Lanka that is engaged in the apparel industry.
 The company supplies to a number of brands such as Tommy Hilfiger, Calvin Klein, and Michael Kors.
-Hela Apparel Holdings operate four design centres in Sri Lanka, the United States, France and the United Kingdom.
+Hela Apparel Holdings operates four design centres in Sri Lanka, the United States, France and the United Kingdom.
 The company have eleven manufacturing plants, seven in Sri Lanka, and two each in Ethiopia and Kenya.
 The company is one constituent of the S&P Sri Lanka 20 Index since June 2022.